mpanighetti/dnd5e-rhythmancy/ch-5-rhythmancy-spells.md

 - Any spell or magical effect on the target that caused them to grow older or younger
 - Any spell or magical effect that caused the target to be removed from their original time period
-- The _haste_, _slow_, and _time stop_ spells
+- _Haste_, _slow_, and any chronurgy spell

 Any such spell with a spell level equal to or less than the level of the spell slot you used to cast Tune of Currents, any such spell for which you were originally the caster, and any such magical effect not caused by a spell, is dispelled, ending its effects immediately.
 A creature magically displaced from their original time period is immediately returned to their era, and all magical aging is removed.

-For each spell of a level higher than the level of the spell slot you used with a temporal effect on the target, make an ability check using your spellcasting ability.
-The DC equals twice the spell's level.
+For each spell of a level higher than the spell slot you used, make an ability check using your spellcasting ability.
+The DC equals 10 + the spell's level.
 On a successful check, the spell's effect on the target ends.

+**At Higher Levels.** When you cast this spell using a spell slot of 9th-level, you can change the casting time to 1 reaction to a creature you can see within range casting _time stop_.

 ### [Tune of Echoes](https://github.com/mpanighetti/dnd5e-spells/blob/main/3rd-level/tune-of-echoes.md)